The way HMRC collects VAT from construction firms has changed.

 For example, installing a security system doesn’t fall under the CIS reverse charge rules.
 Installing lighting does.

 So, if an electrician were to visit a site to wire a security system and also took care of some lighting wiring while there, and the latter work represented 5% of less of the invoice amount, then the CIS VAT reverse charge should not be applied to the entire invoice.

 But if the lighting wiring work was 10%, for example, then the VAT reverse charge should be applied to the entire invoice.

 What practical steps will my clients need to take?

 From an administrative perspective, the practical changes resulting from the VAT domestic reverse charge primarily impact the following three areas:

 - Invoicing and payment

 Invoicing and payment

-Payment to the sub-contractor will now not include VAT as should be set out on the sub-contractor invoice.
-Instead, the contractor will be paying the VAT directly to HMRC via their own VAT return.
+Payment to the sub-contractor now doesn’t include VAT as should be set out on the sub-contractor invoice.
+Instead, the contractor will pay the VAT directly to HMRC via their own VAT return.